astromining/planck_szcat/README.md

-# planck_szcat
+# Planck U-Net and y-map SZ catalogs
-Planck U-Net and y-map SZ catalogs
+Illustrations for the article.